This site requires a more recent version of Adobe Flash Player to function properly.

 As solar power has still not reached grid parity, investors depend on government subsidies to earn a competitive RoI for their projects.
 Governments all across the world have taken measures to encourage the use of solar technology as a way to help them reduce their dependence on fossil fuels.
 The U.S. government's Emergency Economic Stabilization Act of 2008 provided tax credits to investments made in alternative energy projects.
 Similarly the American Recovery and Reinvestment Act of 2009 provides tax incentives worth 30% of the total cost of installation.
-Government subsidies and tax credits have enabled renewable energy companies like First Solar to thrive.
-Recent initiatives taken by the government require that in at least 30 states, public utilities will be required to generate a portion of their output from alternative energy in the coming years.
+Government subsidies and tax credits have enabled renewable energy companies such as Trina Solar to thrive.
+Recent initiatives taken by the U.S. government require that in at least 30 states, public utilities will be required to generate a portion of their output from alternative energy in the coming years.
 However with budget constraints, Governments are being forced to cut down on subsidies and it is expected that some incentives may not be renewed.

 Australia’s PV market has been largely driven by demand in the residential sector with approximately 80% of the installed capacity being used for residential use.
 As a significant portion of the country’s electricity is generated through cheap coal, the solar market growth has been quite steady in the past.
 Australia had close to 1.3 GW of installed solar capacity in August 2011 and is expected to add more capacity as the government looks to generate as much as 20% of its power requirements from renewable sources.

 Countries such as China and India are also embarking on large programs to boost solar power generation in the future.
 Pilot projects in the Middle East are also being undertaken to test the feasibility of solar power generation in these high solar irradiation geographies.